xlorne/pentaho-kettle/building.md

  </dependency>
 ```

-this repository is not found, so you need to download the jar file from the following URL and install it in the local repository.
+this repository is not found, so you need to download release 2.1.1 from the following URL and install it(`mvn clean install -DskipTests=true`) in the local repository.

 * syslog4j 0.9.46 (https://mvnrepository.com/artifact/org.syslog4j/syslog4j/0.9.46)
 ```